 When cleaning, use vinegar, baking soda, bleach, and Dawn soap for the best results.

 Close the Windows when it Rains

-This tip seems straightforward but is often forgotten as many think it can help cool down the home, but its only promoting mold growth from the rain droplets seeping in through the screen.
+This tip seems straightforward but is often forgotten as many think opening the windows during rainfall can help cool down the home, but it actually promotes mold growth from the rain droplets seeping in through the screen.